cuicaihao/aerial-image-segmentation/README.md

 **Binary with mask**:

-This is an binary mask, you can see there are extra works needed to improve the restuls.
+This is a binary mask, you can see there are extra works needed to improve the results.
 The improments can be from the `Deep Learning model` or the `Image Postprocessing method`.

 ### Reference